National Alliance of Basketball Leagues: 1961–1963: Decline

 During the early 1960s, the Pipers and the Tapers left to join the Hawaii Chiefs, Kansas City Steers, Los Angeles Jets and other teams to form the American Basketball League; when this venture folded, some of these teams returned to the NABL.

 By the end of the 1970s, the NABL teams elected to adapt touring schedules rather than league schedules and the NABL format was mothballed until it was brought back in the 1990s when many of the legendary teams had been restarted under a new wave of sponsors.
 Today, the NABL teams are focused on preparing post-college players for the opportunity to play pro basketball overseas.

 National Amateur Athletic Union Basketball League (1966–1973)

 In 1966, the NABL organized the National Amateur Athletic Union Basketball League, with the league's champions playing at FIBA's Intercontinental Cup, as the North American Champions.
 The Akron Wingfoots won the title on the three occasions that they represented the country at the FIBA Intercontinental Cup.
+One factor that would help result in the league's decline and eventual downfall was when the newly created American Basketball Association, a rivaling professional basketball league that was meant to compete with the National Basketball Association at the time before eventually forcing a merger with them, sought to take star talents from this league's teams like Larry Brown from the Akron Wingfoots, Darel Carrier and John Beasley of the Phillips 66ers, and Steve "Snapper" Jones and Levern Tart of the Jamaco Saints in order to establish quality looking rosters that could at least feel comparable to the NBA's rosters at the time.